How To Install Wall Panels

 - Decofix Pro adhesive – for use on interior walls and panel mouldings

-- Decofix Power – for use on heavier profiles and non porous surfaces
+- Decofix Power – for use on heavier profiles, non-porous surfaces, and in bathrooms

-- Decofix Extra adhesive – for use on corners and moulding joints
+- Decofix Extra – for use on corners and moulding joints

 - Open your adhesive, attach the nozzle and as per the instructions, insert the canister into your caulking gun.